clastix/kamaji/docs/content/getting-started.md

 ### Prepare worker nodes to join

-Currently Kamaji does not provide any helper for creation of tenant worker nodes.
+Currently, Kamaji does not provide any helper for creation of tenant worker nodes.
 You should get a set of machines from your infrastructure provider, turn them into worker nodes, and then join to the tenant control plane with the `kubeadm`.

-!!! note "Cluster APIs support"
-     In the future, we'll provide creation of tenant clusters through Cluster APIs.
+Kamaji is sticking to the [Cluster Management API](https://github.com/kubernetes-sigs/cluster-api) project contracts by providing a `ControlPlane` provider.
+Please, refer to the [official repository](https://github.com/clastix/cluster-api-control-plane-provider-kamaji) to learn more about it.

 You can use the provided helper script `/deploy/nodes-prerequisites.sh`, in order to install the dependencies on all the worker nodes: